thingsboard/thingsboard.github.io/docs/iot-gateway/index.md

 The Thingsboard **IoT Gateway** will help you to integrate devices that are connected to legacy and third-party systems with Thingsboard IoT platform.

-For example, you can extract data from from devices that are connected to external MQTT brokers or OPC-UA servers.
+For example, you can extract data from devices that are connected to external **MQTT brokers** or **OPC-UA servers**.

-See [What is Thingsboard IoT Gateway?](/docs/iot-gateway/what-is-iot-gateway/) for more details.
+See [**What is Thingsboard IoT Gateway?**](/docs/iot-gateway/what-is-iot-gateway/) for more details.

 #### Contents

 [**Getting Started**](/docs/iot-gateway/getting-started)
-: Provides overview of the gateway functionality and classical Hello World guide.
+: Provides an overview of the gateway functionality and classical "Hello World" guide.

 [**Installation guide**](/docs/iot-gateway/installation-options/)
 : Covers Thingsboard IoT Gateway installation on various platforms.